Adultery: A User's Guide

-Adultery: A User's Guide (Adultère, mode d'emploi) is a 1995 Swiss romantic comedy-drama film directed by Christine Pascal.
-The film was selected as the Swiss entry for the Best Foreign Language Film at the 68th Academy Awards, but was not accepted as a nominee.
+Adultery: A User's Guide (French: Adultère, mode d'emploi) is a 1995 Swiss romantic comedy-drama film directed by Christine Pascal and written by Pascal and Robert Boner.
+It follows a couple whose relationship comes under strain.
+The film was selected as the Swiss entry for the Best Foreign Language Film at the 68th Academy Awards.
+It was screened at festivals including Locarno, Toronto, Montreal, and Namur.